Mortgage Calculator

 $750,000$4,258$4,497$4,741$4,990$5,245

-Payments shown are principal and interest only (30-year fixed).
-Add property taxes, insurance, and PMI (if applicable) for total PITI payment.
+Payments shown are principal and interest only.
+Add local taxes, homeowners insurance, mortgage insurance, and HOA fees for a fuller monthly payment estimate.
 Figures are approximate.

 The 28/36 Rule